MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 1. Select the matching attribute from the **Customer ID in results** drop-down list that identifies customers in Customer Insights and select **Save**.

-1. You'll see the **Workflow Saved** screen with details about the workflow you just created.
+1. You'll see the **Workflow Saved** screen with details about the workflow.

 1. Select **Done**.